schalkdaniel/compboost/benchmark/Readme.md

 size of the internal matrix multiplications.

 For a smaller number of observations, `compboost` definitely outperforms `mboost`.
-The relative runtime behavior decreases with increasing the number of observations.
-This is due to the size of the matrix multiplications which gets more weight then the whole boiler code, like initializing base-learner, which is very fast with `compboost`.
+The relative runtime behavior decreases when increasing the number of observations.
+This is due to the size of the matrix multiplications which gets more weight than the whole boiler code, like initializing base-learner, which is very fast with `compboost`.
 For that reason and the reason that matrix multiplication is also not that slow in `R`, `mboost` comes closer to the performance of